 - John has custom images for the web server and backend server, but wants to use AWS RDS for the database server.

-- To extend Colony support for the AWS RDS service, John creates a Terraform module that interacts with the service and includes that in a service YAML.
+- To extend Colony support for the AWS RDS service, John creates a Terraform module, which can interact with the service, and includes the module in a service YAML.

 - John adds the service YAML to his online repository, lists the service in the blueprint and defines the dependencies between the blueprint's components.
 In his case, the database server is deployed first, then the web and backend servers are deployed, followed by database and web server registrations in the backend.